 - The best part- drink up!
 If you’re not fond of a particular variety, there is always a pitcher where you can dump the remnants without offending anyone, to make space for the next pour.
 Be sure to rinse your glass if you plan on change from a red to a white.

-With about 80 wineries established within the Yarra Valley, one could explore the region dozens of times without ever stopping at all of them.
-While those joining a tour won’t have much of a say in which vineyards they stop at, those organizing their own excursion may want to do some research ahead of time as wineries vary greatly in offerings, size and facilities.
-As it’s a hard task to feature every single winery in the Yarra Valley in a single article, here’s a look at four popular stops.
+With about 80 wineries established within the Yarra Valley, one could explore the region dozens of times without ever making it to all of them.
+While those joining a guided tour won’t have much of a say in which ones they stop at, people organizing their own excursion will want to do some research ahead of time as vineyards vary greatly in offerings, size and facilities.
+Some popular Yarra Valley day trip stops include:

-One of the prettiest wineries in the region, rustic Yering Station is a popular place thanks to its hilltop perch and generous event spaces overlooking acres of green vineyards below.
+One of the prettiest wineries in the region, rustic Yering Station is a beloved for its hilltop perch and generous event spaces overlooking acres of green vineyards below.
 A picture-perfect courtyard leads into the aptly-named Cellar Door tasting room, where exposed brick walls surround carefully arranged bottle displays, which are bathed in sunlight streaming from the large windows.

 Most of the action happens in the adjoining tasting bar, which is a beautiful, open space framed by wine barrels.
 Those who need a snack will want to head back into the Cellar Door, where the Produce Store offers all sorts of goodies from the surrounding area, including fresh-made biscuits, jam and relish to name a few.
 Alternatively, head over to their Wine Bar restaurant, and enjoy the amazing views of the surrounding Yarra Ranges while you enjoy gourmet fare.

-While Balgownie Estate is best known for its wine, it’s also become a destination thanks to its resort, spa and sprawling restaurant.
+While Balgownie Estate is best known for its wine, the property has also become a destination thanks to its resort, spa and sprawling restaurant.
 The hotel itself is beautiful, offering large suites with balconies and unobstructed views of hectares of vineyards—the perfect place to enjoy a crisp glass of Balgownie chardonnay.
+Click here to book

 Worthy of a spot on any Pinterest board, Yering Farm is a charming, rustic-chic winery set against a backdrop of the surrounding valley.
 Unlike most operations, the grapes at Yering Farm are hand-picked to ensure the highest quality, which is a labour-intensive practice dating back decades.